hrishikesh-k/tejal/readme.md

 #### Things to note:

-- The project uses v1 of Vidstack even though the latest on NPM is v0.
-For some reason, this library has been stuck in RC for quite some time.
 - To generate the necessary video files for the component, follow these steps:
   1. Place the source video as `video.mp4` in the current directory
   2. Generate thumbnails: